Can You Really Experience America’s Founding in Just One Week?

 My Rapid-Fire Trip from Witches to the White House.

 With MEA on the horizons, my husband and I decided it was the perfect time.
 For those non-Minnesotan’s, MEA is the Minnesota Education Association.
-It’s usually three days off school while they teachers attend a conference.
+It’s usually three days off school while the teachers attend a conference.

 From witches in Salem to presidents in DC, we managed to pack a ton of learning and fun into 7 short days.